-A break is as good as a rest.
 Sometimes, all your marriage needs is a clean break from each other and all the little things that are making things harder.
-That pause button that you badly need comes in the form of a legal separation made into law when you sign the marital separation agreement form.
+That pause button that you badly need comes in the form of a legal separation made into law when you sign the Marital Separation Agreement form.
 Luckily, legal separation is acceptable in Oklahoma.

-Even though physical separation does the trick, when you have kids, assets, property, and debts between the two of you, the order is necessary.
-The order is in the form of a marital separation agreement in Oklahoma, and it outlines the obligations of both parties.
+Even though physical separation may do the trick, when you have kids, assets, property, and debts between the two of you, the order is necessary.
+The order is in the form of a Marital Separation Agreement in Oklahoma, and it outlines the obligations of both parties.

 Separation agreements and divorces have the same filing requirements.
 In both cases, the family court will facilitate the resolution of cases on child custody, child visitation, property division, child support, debt allocation, and alimony.

-The difference between the two is that you remain married after the separations as the agreement doesn’t dissolve your marriage.
+The difference between the two is that you remain married after the separation as the agreement doesn’t dissolve your marriage.

 - Couples have different reasons for needing to stay apart but remain legally married.
 Some of the reasons include:

 - Uncertainty – if you aren’t sure about getting a divorce or if you think that you can salvage your marriage, an Oklahoma Marital Separation Agreement is suitable.